PatCapon39/nextflow-seqera/main/service-commitments.md

 # Communicating changes to the service
-Changes to the Nextflow Seqera services including version upgrades, networking changes and others need to be communicated to all Australian BioCommons Service Contacttional partners, compute providers and users.
-All these changes should be communicated to the Australian BioCommons Service Contact and they will communicate this information to all relevant Operation Partners.
+Changes to the Australian Nextflow Seqera Services including version upgrades, networking changes and others need to be communicated to all Australian BioCommons Service Contacttional partners, compute providers and users.
+All these changes should be communicated to the Australian BioCommons Service Contact and they will communicate this information to all relevant Operational Partners.